skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** A [JavaScript](#programming-language-javascript) library for rendering the [user interface](#user-interface-hypertext-markup-languagehtml--cascading-style-sheetscss) and keeping it up to date when the data changes.

-**Our Choice.** This is a hot space in the software engineering world—there are many tools competing to solve the same issue.
+**Why Did We Choose It?** This is a hot space in the software engineering world—there are many tools competing to solve the same issue.
 React is among the most popular, it is relatively easy to learn, and it’s based on simple ideas.

 **Where Do I Get It?** Add React to the application using [the simplest method](https://reactjs.org/docs/add-react-to-a-website.html), including support for JSX with Babel.
 To make your application work locally even if your computer is offline, download the scripts instead of using the versions at `unpkg.com`.
 This quick-and-dirty method wouldn’t be good for applications that have hundreds of users, or applications that must to be as fast as possible, but it’s simple enough: it requires just a couple of `script` tags, instead of a JavaScript runtime (for example, Node.js) and a JavaScript build system (for example, webpack).
 Also install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) for [Google Chrome](#browser-googlechrome).